ABertie/webpack-test/README.md

 - And now you can writh in you terminal:
     > npm run build:watch

-- now it should work you only need to a index.html with a link to main.css
+- Now you should be good to go

-        Remenber to import you css or scss in you index.js
+        Remenber to import you css or scss in you index.js and to link to main.css and script to main.js